DataDog/documentation/content/en/synthetics/ci.md

 ### Running tests

-You can decide to have the CLI autodiscover all your `**/*.synthetics.json` Synthetics tests (or all the tests associated to the path specified in your [global configuration file][#setup-the-integration]) or to specify the tests you want to run using the `-p,--public-id` flag.
+You can decide to have the CLI autodiscover all your `**/*.synthetics.json` Synthetics tests (or all the tests associated to the path specified in your [global configuration file][#setup-the-client]) or to specify the tests you want to run using the `-p,--public-id` flag.

 Run tests by executing the CLI: